theopn/leetcode/README.md

     1. Define a DFS algorithm where a) if we run out of LL nodes, since it means the entire LL is present in the tree, return true b) if we run out of tree nodes, return false, since we reach the leaf without matching the LL fully c) check if the values of the LL node and tree node match d) if so, recursively return DFS(next LL node, left children of the tree node) OR DFS(next LL node, right children of the tree node)
     2. In the main function, if root is not null, call DFS on the current tree node and LL head
     3. If that did returns false, recursively return MAIN(LL head, left children of the tree node) OR MAIN(LL head, right children of the tree node)
+- 2583\.
+Kth Largest Sum in a Binary Tree (Medium, 2024-10-22 Daily Q):
+    - DFS approach; barely avoids TLE with C++ loop unrolling and the`sync_with_stdio` tricks
+    1. Define a global hashmap `levelSumMap`  and a helper function `getLevelSum` that takes `node, currLevel` as arguments.
+If `node` is nil, return.
+Accumulate `node.val` to `levelSumMap[currLevel]`.
+Recursively call `getLevelSum` with `node.left and right, currLevel + 1`
+    2. Call `getLevelSum` with `currLevel == 1` in the main function
+    3. Define a max-heap and push the values of `levelSumMap` to it
+    4. Pop `k - 1` times, if the heap becomes empty while popping, return -1.
+Return the top element of the heap
+    - BFS approach; much faster
+    1. Follow the BFS (level order traversal) template above
+    2. If the size of priority queue is less than `k`, return -1
+    3. Pop the priority queue `k - 1` time and return the top element
+- 951. Flip Equivalent Binary Trees (Medium, 2024-10-24 Daily Q):
+    1. If both root are nil, return true
+    2. If only one of the root are nil, return false
+    3. If the values of the root do not match, return false
+    4. Case 1 is having children of both node match as they are (without flipping, i.e., `flipEquiv(root1.left, root2.left) && flipEquiv(root1.right, root2.right)`
+    5. Case 2 is having children of both node match after flipping (i.e., `flipEquiv(root1.left, root2.right) && flipEquiv(root1.right, root2.left)`
+    6. If one of two cases satisfy, you can make an “equivalent” binary sub-tree

 ## Graph